sindhudesu31/SpringBootRestApplication/Readme.md

-# This is simple REST application developed using Spring Boot framewrok.
-It's a maven project.
+# This is simple REST application developed using Spring Boot framewrok which performs CRUD operations on a Postgres table.
 * I have used 1.5.15.RELEASE version of SpringBoot, Java 1.8, Maven 3.3.3 to develop this application.
 * The primary purpose of this application is to perform Create, Read, Update and Delete on a issue(CRUD Opertaions).
 * I have used postgres as a database to store the data.